Arkadiy-Garber/Lucifer/README.md

                    --R Directory of R scripts (i.e. the "rscripts" directory that comes with this tool).
 Not requried if R
                    plots are not being generated automatically

+Quick note to amateurs: If the program is not in your path, then your console should be in the same directory as the RhoGenie.py executable, and you must run it as "./RhoGenie.py -bin_dir..."